dgrisham/wenv/README.rst

         eval "$WENV_EXEC"

     This makes it so that the WENV associated with a given tmux session can be loaded whenever a new pane or window is opened within that session.
-5. Put the `completion.bash` file wherever you like, and source it in one of your Zsh startup files.
-For example, you can add the following lines to your Zsh profile:
+5. Put the `completion.bash` file wherever you like, and add the following lines to source it in your Zsh profile (or another Zsh startup file):

     ::

+        # enable bash completion functions
         autoload bashcompinit
         bashcompinit
+        # source wenv completion file
         source <path-to-completion.bash>

-The environment variable `WENVS` is used to specify the directory where all projects' WENV files are stored.
-This can be overriden by setting the `WENVS` value in your Zsh profile. `WENVS` will default to `${XDG_CONFIG_HOME}/wenv/wenvs` if `XDG_CONFIG_HOME` is set; otherwise, it's set to `$HOME/.config/wenv/wenvs`.

 dependencies
 ~~~~~~~~~~~~